gnc-coders/punk-api-project/README.md

 ----

-## Kanban board was used for project management.
+## Kanban board was used for project management

 ![Kanban Board](./docs/kanban-board.png)